 - Increased awareness, coordination and access to services for community members and vulnerable groups

-The Windsor Essex Regional Community Safety and Well-Being Plan will identify and prioritize local risk factors within each partner municipality and strive to enhance collaboration across multiple sectors by strengthening how our communities collectively coordinate services on issues related to safety and well-being.
+The Windsor Essex Regional Community Safety and Well-Being Plan has identified and prioritized regional and local risk factors and strives to enhance collaboration across multiple sectors by strengthening how our communities collectively coordinate services on issues related to safety and well-being.